benjugat/hackingnotes/_docs/movil/ios.md

 If an error like this `<Error>: Timed out waiting for download mode (error code: -status_exploit_timeout_error)` appears, try to unplug and plug again the device without closing palerain.

+* **Loader Palera1n not installed**:

+Remember to not set passcode or touchID during the hard reset.

 # Installing Burp certificate